Bama-Racing/Baja_Docs/readme.md

 This team elected to use a radio platform called LoRa.

 ###### HUD Waterproof Unit
 The HUD's waterproof unit was assembled faster than I would have liked.
-It could use a redesign and makeover.
+It needs a redesign and/or a makeover.